South Korea summons Japan envoy over PM's remarks on history

 Tensions have also risen this week in a Sino-Japanese row over disputed islands, known as the Senkaku in Japan and the Diaoyu in China, after a flotilla carrying Japanese nationalists sailed near the rocky islets and China sent eight surveillance ships into nearby waters.

-Additional reporting by Kaori Kaneko in TOKYO and Paul Eckert in WASHINGTON; Writing by Tomasz Janowski; Editing by Paul Tait and Alex Richardson
+Additional reporting by Kaori Kaneko in TOKYO; Writing by Tomasz Janowski; Editing by Paul Tait and Alex Richardson